Information and Newsletters

 The Northern Territory Planning Commission was set up by the NT Parliament late 2012 to act as an independent authority in the best interests of the community.
 Since it was formed the NT Government has involved the Commission in every (published) Area Plan except the Lee Point Area Plan.

 The 2016 Australian Government’s Smart Cities Plan encourages housing to be located near jobs and (public) transport.
-Does the current Lee Point Area Plan fit with the Smart Cities Plan?
-The $200M Darwin City Deal is part of the Smart Cities Plan.

 Fill out the Petition – Click here